What Companies Hire Non-native Speakers as ESL Teachers? *updated August 2023

 Some companies qualify these many applicants as native speakers and others do not.
 Note that even the American Dialect Society says there is no agreed-upon definition of who can be considered a native speaker of English.

 Can I teach for an ESL Company online if I have an accent?

 Then, to add to the confusion about native and non-native speakers, some companies want specific accents.
-Some would like British English and others (like VIPKid) only want American accents.
+Some would like British English, and others (like VIPKid) only want American accents.
 If you are British, you are in luck!
-There are many companies that are specifically interested in a British accent.
+Many companies are specifically interested in a British accent.

 Well, as the British say, I’m knackered.